 When designing for screens (or designing anything really), there are right colours and then there are wrong colours.
 Even though the "right" colour for a brand may be…say…red, it's hard to observe the colourless design at hand and say: "Yep, this brand and their website needs to use red as their primary colour".

 Which is why we tend to use colour scheme generators to speed up the design process.
-Not to choose the colours for us (that would be too easy!), but to inspire us (although a lot designers do assume that because a colour scheme looks amazing, that those are the right colours for the design you're working on).
+Not to choose the colours for us (that would be too easy!), but to inspire us.
+As a result, we will end up with a style guide that you hand off together with the rest of the project so everyone down the line keeps the same carefully chosen colours.

-What makes a terrific colour app is one that allows us to tweak the schemes to suit the design we're working on, something that goes far beyond a visually appealing list of trendy "flat design" colours.
-Let's take a look at 5 of the best.
+What makes a terrific colour palette app is one that allows us to tweak the schemes to suit the design we're working on, something that goes far beyond a visually appealing list of trendy "flat design" colours.
+Let's take a look at 5 of the best app for color schemes.

 3. Color Palette Generator by Canva